Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Types of Appeals

 A direct appeal generally focuses on errors made by the trial court.
 For instance, if the court improperly denied a motion to suppress evidence and that evidence was used against the client in trial, the conviction may be reversed on appeal and a new trial ordered.
 If the judge considered improper factors in imposing a sentence, the client may be entitled to a new sentencing hearing.

 A writ of habeas corpus may be the correct remedy if new evidence is discovered in the case, if an entry of a guilty plea was not voluntary or made without full knowledge of the crime or its consequences, or if the trial lawyer made serious mistakes.
 In those cases, the client may be asking the court to vacate the conviction or sentence and to grant a new trial or sentencing hearing.

 An experienced post-conviction lawyer can help you decide whether to appeal and what remedy you should pursue.
-Consult with the skilled Lubbock appellate attorneys at Hamilton, Hull, & Byrd if you are thinking about appealing or challenging a conviction or sentence.
+Consult with the skilled Lubbock appellate attorneys at Texas Criminal Defense Group if you are thinking about appealing or challenging a conviction or sentence.